campbellwmorgan/jump-up/readme.md

 and then executing cli commands.

-By default it listens to STDOUT and STDERR for module-dependent triggers then executes the Gnome "notify" command
+By default it listens to STDOUT and STDERR for module-dependent triggers then uses the node-notifier to defer to platform-specific desktop notifications

 N.B You MUST install all command line utilities separately